The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 The sympathetic nervous system (SNS) originates in the spinal cord and is responsible for activating the changes that occur during the fight-or-flight response.

-The SNS alters the functions of the organs such as the heart, liver and lungs to prepare the body to act – either to fight or flight (run or flee).
+The SNS alters the functions of the organs such as the heart, liver, and lungs to prepare the body to act – either to fight or flight (run or flee).

 The SNS is activated by the hypothalamus – which is activated by the amygdala (as we discussed above).

-When our heart is pounding and our hands are shaking because of the fight-or-flight response – which is an intense activation of the SNS – we may become very anxious and if we fear the sensations, we may experience a panic attack.
+When your heart is pounding, and your hands are shaking because of the fight-or-flight response – which is an intense activation of the SNS – you may become very anxious.

 Activation of the SNS: Physiological Changes

-All the physiological changes that occur by the activation of the sympathetic nervous system serve a purpose – to give the body increased energy and strength to fight or to run.
+All the physiological changes that occur by the activation of the sympathetic nervous system serve a purpose – to give the body increased energy and strength to fight or run.

 Physiological Change